armaber/articles/AcpiEvalSBUS/srdb.md

     RtlCopyMemory(buffer, 1+(PUCHAR)response->Argument[0].Data, count);
 }
 ```
-A client for ACPI SMBUS methods can implement a table of known wrappers
+A client for ACPI SMBUS methods can implement a table of known wrappers on top
-for *IOCTL_ACPI_EVAL_METHOD_EX*.
-At runtime, the wrappers are tested on a
+of*IOCTL_ACPI_EVAL_METHOD_EX*.
+At runtime, the wrappers are tested using a
 passive device like *SMBUS_SMART_BATTERY_ADDRESS*.
-The battery responds to
+The device responds to
 read-word protocol or returns a value out of range.
 Both cases indicate
 that the method is present and a proper slave device can be adressed.
 ```